Mining Matters engaging youth and adults during a program.

 Our History

-It was noted that the success of the MABC education initiative was due to development of the resources by active classroom teachers with technical input from the industry.
+It was noted that the success of the MABC education initiative was due to development of resources by active classroom teachers with technical input from the industry.

-Mining Matters” was conceived on this model – by teachers for teachers
+Mining Matters” was conceived on this model – by teachers for teachers.

 Over that summer, three teachers were hired to design a bilingual unit for Ontario schools.
-Between 1994 and 1996 over 2,000 resource kits were assembled and distributed though teacher workshops focused on the urban areas of Toronto and Ottawa.
+Between 1994 and 1996, over 2,000 resource kits were assembled and distributed though teacher workshops focused on the urban areas of Toronto and Ottawa.

 Our long-standing collaborative educational partnership with the Prospectors and Developers Association of Canada has been critical to our success.
-We are grateful for the ongoing confidence they have placed in our mission to raise young people’s awareness of Earth science, the Canadian mineral exploration, and mining industries, and the role they play in our lives.
+We are grateful for the ongoing confidence they have placed in our mission to raise young people’s awareness of Earth science, the Canadian mineral exploration and mining industries, and the role they play in our lives.